Reviews You Can Rely On

 Our Verdict

 The 7 1/4" Milwaukee M18 is a professional quality saw that removes any doubt whether a cordless circular saw can do the work of its corded counterparts.
 This machine can make full-depth crosscuts with ease and rip hundreds of feet of plywood on a single charge of its 5 amp-hour battery.
-Additionally, the accurate and easy to adjust shoe means that the cuts this model makes will be precise.
+Additionally, the accurate and easy-to-adjust shoe means that the cuts this model makes will be precise.
 While the saw is among the heaviest in the class, it comes equipped with a rafter hook so that you can keep it close at hand without bearing the weight.
-Our article on cordless circular saws will show you how it fares versus competing products.

 REASONS TO BUY